 Prices: Commodity price risk management is supervised by a Risk Management Committee which includes Finance and Trading departments' Senior Management.
 Non-commodity price risk management is carried out by the Finance Department under policies approved by the Board of Directors.
 The Finance Department identifies and evaluates financial risks in close co-operation with the Company's operating units.
-During the six-month period ended on 30 June 2020 Company entered into certain derivatives to hedge cash flows related to purchases and sales of crude oil and petroleum products.
+During the nine-month period ended on 30 September 2020 Company entered into certain derivatives to hedge cash flows related to purchases and sales of crude oil and petroleum products.

-Securing continuous crude oil supplies: The developments in the global and regional crude oil markets during the first half of 2020 (outbreak of covid-19 and the containment measures imposed by the majority of the countries worldwide) resulted in a significant decrease in the cost of raw material for the Company.
-Average international crude oil reference prices in the first half of 2020 decreased by more than 40% compared to average prices in 2019.
+Securing continuous crude oil supplies: The developments in the global and regional crude oil markets during the nine months of 2020 (outbreak of covid-19 and the containment measures imposed by the majority of the countries worldwide) resulted in a significant decrease in the cost of raw material for the Company.
+Average international crude oil reference prices in the nine months of 2020 decreased by c.
+37% compared to average prices in 2019.
 These developments led to lower cost of crude, for both sweet and especially sour grades, which represent the key source of feedstock for complex refiners like Hellenic Petroleum, improving the competitive position of Med refiners vs. their global peers.
 The Company was able to take advantage of this development and diversify its crude basket.
 In the context of the above the Company was able to capture opportunities in contango trades for crude and products by utilizing its available storage capacity.
-The oil sector is anticipated to gradually recover during the next months (mainly as a result of the gradual lift of the abovementioned measures, supported also by the reduction of crude oil surplus.
+The oil sector is anticipated to gradually recover during the following months, mainly as a result of the gradual lift of the abovementioned measures.

 Financing of operations: Given financial market developments since 2011, the key priorities of the Company have been the management of the 'Assets and Liabilities' maturity profile, funding in accordance with its strategic investment plan and liquidity risk for operations.
 As a result of these key priority initiatives and in line with its medium term financing plan, Hellenic Petroleum has maintained a mix of long term, medium term and short term credit facilities by taking into consideration bank and debt capital markets' credit capacity as well as cash flow planning and commercial requirements.
-In the six-month period ended 30 June 2020, the Company has successfully renewed all borrowings maturing within the period and additionally concluded a $\in 100$ million committed credit facility (Note 17), reaffirming its relationships with key financial institutions being the majority of the existing debt providers of the Company.
+In the nine-month period ended 30 September 2020, the Company has successfully renewed all borrowings maturing within the period and additionally concluded a \in 100 million committed credit facility and a \in 100 million bilateral line (Note 17), reaffirming its relationships with key financial institutions being the majority of the existing debt providers of the Company.
 Approximately 45% of total debt is financed by medium to long-term committed credit lines while the remaining debt is being financed by short term credit facilities (bilateral lines).
 Further details of the relevant loans and refinancing are provided in Note 17 "Interest-bearing loans and borrowings".